Izrael10/Izrael10/README.md

-- 👋 Hi, I’m @Izrael10
+- 👋 Hi, I’m @dontbeisrael__
-- 👀 I’m interested in devops and ui/ux
+- 👀 I’m interested in Cloud Engineering
-- 🌱 I’m currently learning devops and ui/ux
+- 🌱 I’m currently learning Frontend Dev and UI/UX
-- 💞️ I’m looking to collaborate on devops and ui/ux
+- 💞️ I’m looking to collaborate on Frontend Dev.
-- 📫 How to reach me @Izrael10
+- 📫 How to reach me @dontbeisrael__

 <!---
-Izrael10/Izrael10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+dontbeisrael__/dontbeisrael__ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->